-On a personal note, having known not just one, but two young boys of a similar age and a similar life story to the young protagonist made the drama of the film even more poignant for me as I kept envisioning them in Jack — knowing that their own reactions of the sudden change of circumstances would not have been much different from that of Ivo Pietzcker’s character.
+On a personal note, having known not just one, but two young boys of a similar age and a similar life story to the young protagonist made the drama of the film even more poignant for me as I kept envisioning them in Jack — knowing that their reactions of the sudden change of circumstances would not have been much different from that of Ivo Pietzcker’s character.
 Usually, it’s a positive influence that helps such children.
 Still, I am thankful that the filmmakers did not go to an easier clichéd solution to the film’s hero’s dilemma.

 As with most realistic films, Jack was shot on location (the streets of Berlin) and lacks a prominent musical score or special audio and visual effects.
 (When music is present, it’s always a part of the activity on-screen).
 Yet the film’s photography and set design [especially the colorful set and clothes (mainly t-shirts) Jack wears] aids the character development in a subtle manner.

 Jack’s story is essentially Coming-of-Age, especially concerning the final scenes when we observe how the young protagonist is forced to make one final decision about his future and that of his family.
-Though the day-to-day life heavily influences Jack’s existence lived with a younger brother and a loving and caring but irresponsible mother (who hasn’t really completed the Coming-of-Age process herself), he projects a maturity beyond his age as his childhood innocence is stripped from him, layer by layer, as the story develops.
+Though the day-to-day life heavily influences Jack’s existence lived with a younger brother and a loving and caring but irresponsible mother (who hasn’t completed the Coming-of-Age process herself), he projects a maturity beyond his age as his childhood innocence is stripped from him, layer by layer, as the story develops.

-I could not notice any major flaws in the film and greatly appreciated the perspective and how the story is told.
+I could not notice any significant flaws in the film and greatly appreciated the perspective and how the story is told.
 If seeking a poignant Coming-of-Age narrative, Jack will meet anyone’s expectations.